Archive | Intelligence and Espionage RSS feed for this section

 The critical praise heaped on Tomas Alfredson’s version of Tinker, Tailor, Soldier, Spy reflects more than the hunger of intelligent audiences for post-Inception thrillers.
 Nor can it be explained merely by the excessive parade of grand thesps (Benedict Cumberbatch and the under-rated Stephen Graham both wasted, the former with a sub-Sherlock performance and the latter with a paper-thin bit-part, given historical fidelity by bad hair alone).
 Its visual and affective qualities are seductive and occasionally beautiful, but then so is its submerged vision of espionage and realpolitik.

 The antithesis of Bond and Bourne, Tinker, Tailor offers up the almost forgotten Cold War as the stage for its intrigues.
 Although the voices are softer and the principals older, there is a more deadly game afoot.
 As Kermode comments, there will be large swathes of the audience who don’t know the political context at all.
 Not that it matters, since the detail (Hungary, the parallels with Guy Burgess, Anthony Blunt et al.) are but window-dressing for the appeal of George Smiley (silent, menacing, magnificent Gary Oldman).
 Contra the brashness of post-9/11 global political allegory-fictions, we are gently ushered into an epic game of chess, played by men.
 Men whose tools are wit, logic and cunning.
-Men from an analogue age who use little pieces of card to alert them to potential break-ins.
+Men from an analog age who use little pieces of card to alert them to potential break-ins.

 Our contemporary operatives, even those of clear intellect and cunning are, like Bob Barnes in Syriana, always eventually compelled to revert to Hollywood expectations (explosions, gun fights, fisticuffs) to bring matters to their appropriate climax.
 Not in Tinker, Tailor.
 At one stage Smiley and co. require small handguns but, although drawn, they are never used.
 Barring the quasi-orgasmic final exchange between Bill Haydon and Jim Prideaux, our other vivid encounters with slaughter and disembowelment are after the fact, still, frozen scenes, crowned by flies.
 As if painted by Goya.
 We gulp and turn away, but what beautiful mutilations!